ibm-cloud-docs/openwhisk/about.md

 After determining that you are authenticated and authorized to invoke the action, the Controller loads the action (in this case `myAction`) from the **whisks** database in CouchDB.

-The record of the action contains mainly the code to execute and any default parameters that you want to pass to your action, merged with the parameters that you included in the actual invoke request.
+The record of the action contains mainly the code to run and any default parameters that you want to pass to your action, merged with the parameters that you included in the actual invoke request.
 The record also contains the resource restrictions that are imposed on it in execution, such as the amount of memory that the action is allowed to consume.

 In this particular case, the action doesn’t take any parameters (the function parameter definition is an empty list).
 Thus, it is assumed that default parameters are not set, including specific parameters for the action.